Dopex - Project Breakdown | Revelo Intel

 At 25% OTM, the dpxETH backing is backstopped at 93.75% of ETH’s value (0.25 * (1-0.25) + 0.75).

-The Bonding discount is applied using the following formula:
+The bonding discount is applied using the following formula:

 Bonding discount = rDPX LP Bond Discount Factor * rDPX Treasury Reserves

 Where rDPX LP Bond Discount Factor is a constant that is set and updated via governance within predetermined parameters.
-This will allow the extent of the Bonding discount (both the size as well as whether it should be positive or negative to incentivize/disincentivize Bonding) to be modified based on simulations and market conditions.
+This will allow the extent of the bonding discount (both the size as well as whether it should be positive or negative to incentivize/disincentivize bonding) to be modified based on simulations and market conditions.

 The bonded assets are used to build PoL for the rDPX V2 treasury.
 As the dpxETH backing increases, more bonds can be issued to further grow PoL